-- v.
+- iii.
+Asynchronous solutions including web-portal based messaging (e.g. Federal Secure Messenging and MHS GENESIS patient portal) and e-mail allow engagement with the healthcare system with minimal network resource use. - Where available, portable telemedicine units can be employed by triage and Emergency Department personnel to evaluate patients to reduce clinician exposure to potentially sick patients; Telehealth in a Bag (THIAB), Transportable Exam Station (TES), and Video Teleconferencing (VTC) Carts with/without virtual exam equipment. - v.
 These systems can connect a patient (within an isolation setting) to a provider (within a "clean" setting) by use of either portable data networks (PDN's), WiFi routers, cellular service, or hospital WiFi networks. - vi.
 Synchronous video to the patient's location can be accomplished through several mechanisms.
-The preferred and supported solutions are Adobe Connect and Cisco Meeting Server (more below).

-b.
-Inpatient Wards (non-ICU)
+The preferred and supported solutions are Adobe Connect and Cisco Meeting Server (more below). - b.
+Inpatient Wards (non-ICU) - i.

-- i.
 Where available, portable telemedicine units can be employed by triage and Emergency Department personnel to evaluate patients; Telehealth in a Bag (THIAB), Transportable Exam Station (TES), and Video Teleconferencing (VTC) Carts. - ii.
-These systems can connect a patient (within an isolation setting) to a provider (within a "clean" setting) by use of either portable data networks (PDN's), WiFi routers, cellular service, or hospital WiFi networks.

-c.
-Tele-Critical Care
+These systems can connect a patient (within an isolation setting) to a provider (within a "clean" setting) by use of either portable data networks (PDN's), WiFi routers, cellular service, or hospital WiFi networks. - c.
+Tele-Critical Care - i.

-- i.
 Sites that are currently enrolled in the Joint Tele-Critical Care Network, should use this existing resource to support care of critically ill patients with or without suspected / confirmed COVID-19. - ii.
 Sites that are not currently enrolled in JTCCN, should attempt triage and management of patients as outlined in this document and per usual standards of care.
 For hospitals that typically do not care for critically ill patients, this may involve transfer of the patient to a local civilian hospital. - iii.
 MTFs that are not enrolled in the JTCCN that (1) do not have sufficient critical care expertise, and (2) cannot transfer critically ill patients, may be forced to care for these patients.
-In this situation, tele-consultation is available to support clinicians.

-d.
-Tele-consultation (outside of JTCCN):

-- Advanced Virtual Support for Operational Forces (ADVISOR) Program.
-1-833-ADVSRLN (238-7756) or DSN 312-429-9089 - a) The ADVISOR program was originally designed for operational VH support. - b) Due to COVID-19 garrison support has been expanded to include: - Critical Care (Non-JTCCN MTFs) - Infectious Disease - Pediatric Infectious Disease - Future expansion: Behavioral Health and Palliative Care - c) Phone calls will be routed by live ADVISOR Care coordinator(s) 24/7/365. - d) The caller needs to identify that they are requesting support for critically ill patients located in a MTF. - e) The care coordinator routes the call to a geographically located MTF with the available specialty. - f) ADVISOR is only available for MHS providers. - g) Information on the program can be found at: https://info.health.mil/army/VMC/Pages/Home.aspx - h) Additional questions or information on ADVISOR can be obtained by emailing dod.advisor_office@mail.mil or scanning the QR code (shown to the right):

-e.
-Virtual Health to Patient Location (e.g. home)
+In this situation, tele-consultation is available to support clinicians. - d.
+Tele-consultation (outside of JTCCN): - i.
+Advanced Virtual Support for Operational Forces (ADVISOR) Program.
+1-833-ADVSRLN (238-7756) or DSN 312-429-9089 - 1.
+The ADVISOR program was originally designed for operational VH support. - 2.
+Due to COVID-19 garrison support has been expanded to include: - Critical Care (Non-JTCCN MTFs) - Infectious Disease - Pediatric Infectious Disease - Future expansion: Behavioral Health and Palliative Care - Phone calls will be routed by live ADVISOR Care coordinator(s) 24/7/365. - 4.
+The caller needs to identify that they are requesting support for critically ill patients located in a MTF. - 5.
+The care coordinator routes the call to a geographically located MTF with the available specialty. - 6.
+ADVISOR is only available for MHS providers. - Information on the program can be found at: https://info.health.mil/army/VMC/Pages/Home.aspx - 8.
+Additional questions or information on ADVISOR can be obtained by emailing dod.advisor\office@mail.mil or scanning the QR code (shown to the right): - e.
+Virtual Health to Patient Location (e.g. home) - i.
+The CDC recommends providing outpatient care where/when possible through telemedicine to minimize infectious exposure in MTFs for at risk patients and staff.